 Secondly, there are geographical risk factors that can lead to EDD.
 These factors include the following six scenarios.

-- Countries with inadequate money-laundering prevention systems.
+1. Countries with inadequate money-laundering prevention systems.
 For example North Korea and Iran.
-They are on the black list of FATF.
+They are on the lists maintained by FATF.
 Pakistan is on the Greylist.

-- Countries are known for prevalent levels of corruption.
-For example Venezuela, Yemen are on the transparency index list.
+3. Countries are known for prevalent levels of corruption.
+For example, Venezuela, and Yemen are on the transparency index list.

-- Countries are blacklisted for financing or supporting terrorist activities.
+4. Countries are sanctioned for financing or supporting terrorist activities.
 These countries may include Iran, Syria, and Sudan.

-- Locations where designated terrorist organisations are operating.
-For example Syria, Iraq and Somalia.
+5. Locations where designated terrorist organizations are operating.
+For example Syria, Iraq, and Somalia.

 Additional Risk Factors in EDD